 Your Top Questions for HOA Board Members, Answered.

 The responsibility of a HOA board member can be outlined as (but not limited to) ways to interact with new people and build relationships for some.
 For others, they simply want to find solutions for problems.
 No matter the motivation for each board member, the roles and responsibilities of an HOA are fundamentally solid.

 Take a look at the video below.
 You'll hear direct answers to frequently asked questions for board members based on their experiences.
 Topics covered include:

 - Things they wish someone had told them before taking office

 - What motivated them to become a community leader

 - The advice they'd give to aspiring board members

 - How management companies play a part in building relationships with boards and residents

-Get answers from Board Members on the importance of their roles & reponsibilities:
+Get answers to our top questions for board members on the importance of their roles & responsibilities here: